LUMC/hutspot/README.md

 running the pipeline.
 When compiled, the path to the executable can be supplied via `--config FASTQ_COUNT=/path/to/fastq-count`.

-TODO: Implement drop-in replacement in python for users not wanting to compile fastq-count.
+A drop-in replacement implemented in python exists in this repository.
+Not specifing the `FASTQ_COUNT` config value will use the python replacement.
+Do note that this python replacement is an order of magnitude slower.

 ## Operating system